Home

 Hanne Odiele, age 27

 Supermodels are often rumoured to have AIS because they fit the stereotype of the syndrome very well - tall, slim, generous bust, wonderful complexion, voluminous hair, big smile, very pretty and attractive, but not delicate and petite.
 Essentially any top female model reaching 35 without children is susceptible to rumours that she has AIS, or is even a transsexual - rumours which are often disproved.
 For example, Cindy Crawford was a victim of the rumour mill in the mid-1990's, but gave birth to a son in 1999 (age 33).
-Gisele Bunchen is another example, rumours that she had AIS were starting to become widespread when in 2009 (age 29) she became visibly pregnant and had a son, Benjamin.
+Gisele Bunchen is another example, rumours that she had AIS were starting to become widespread when in 2009 (age 29) she became pregnant and had a son, Benjamin.

 jamie.jpg (10007 bytes)